top of page

 • Irremediable character: any limits on the ability to restore the individuals or environment affected to a situation equivalent to their situation before the adverse impact.

-In the risk assessments for the company’s own operations, the risks have been prioritised based on likelihood and severity.
+Risks in the company's own operations have been prioritised based on likelihood and severity.

-In the supply chain risk assessments for sample products, the risks have been prioritised based on likelihood and severity.
+Risks in the supply chains of sample products have been prioritised based on likelihood and severity.

 Does not fulfil requirement

-There are no instructions or equivalent documentation/templates describing how risks are prioritised based on likelihood and severity, or such documentation is incomplete.
-This means that severity is not assessed based on:
+The company lacks instructions or equivalent documentation/templates that describe how it prioritises risks based on likelihood and severity, or they are incomplete.
+That is, severity is not assessed based on:

 • Scale: gravity of the adverse impact.